 Water is a necessity; any bumpkin can tell you as much.
 Great civilizations will always be found along water routes or adjacent to the sea, where precipitation is frequent, water is ample and ships can bring freight to port.
 In Southern California, naturally a dry climate becoming drier with every stab of climate demolition, the question of water is essential.
 Many of the small rural cities and towns of the mid-1800’s flourished only after initial settlers took the time to build flumes or diversions, bringing a source of fresh water down from melting snowpack in the mountains.
 Settlements sprouted near freshwater springs, creeks and tributaries from the sea.
 Stretches of uninhabited desert on California’s southernmost points, and traces of ghost towns left to lie fallow when the silver and water were gone, tell the tale.

 As of Nov.
-26, 2014, 80% of California has been in an extreme drought.
-“I know, I know,” you say, “I received my booklet of instructions about when to water my lawn, every Tuesday and Thursday, I understand.
+26, 2014, 80% of California has been in an “I know, I know,” you say, “I received my booklet of instructions about when to water my lawn, every Tuesday and Thursday, I understand.
 I’m pissed about my prized tomato plants.
 The news has been harping about it for months, everything is going to hell in a hand basket.”

 With such dramatic resource scarcity in mind, conservation should be a requirement, though realistically, many will not think about changing their daily habits until the fiscal impact makes them bend.
 The impacts have already started.
 Water exceptions that allowed farmers to write off a bit of expense have disappeared.
 Cherry and peach trees lay rotting and untended in overgrown and fallow orchards, with water bills piled on farmer’s tables.
 It’s the small mom-and-pop places that will dry up first; not the larger-scale operations that have the money.